This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 This is a complication that will require the assistance of an expert divorce solicitor.

-Should you have any queries about your own personal circumstances, contact us on 020 8401 7352.
+Should you have any queries about your own personal circumstances, you should contact us or email us before proceeding any further.

 The information provided in this article is general information only and it is not intended that you should rely on this information as advice relating to your specific circumstances.